ARMURIII/CreateBetterLogistics/README.md

 # Create: BetterSaw

-This addon for Create lets the Mechanical Saw receive recipe orders from the Stock Keeper.
+The Create BetterSaw addon for Create lets the Mechanical Saw receive recipe orders from the Stock Keeper.

+**This fork expands on that, adding support for more than saws.
+The goal is to make every Processing possible.**

-## Create More Mods
+## Create More Mods by yision1

 - [FluidLogistic](https://github.com/yision1/CreateFluidLogistic)
 - [Phantom](https://github.com/yision1/CreatePhantom)